First transcontinental railroad: Union Pacific construction

 The major investor in the Union Pacific was Thomas Clark Durant, who had made his stake money by smuggling Confederate cotton with the aid of Grenville M. Dodge.
 Durant chose routes that would favor places where he held land, and he announced connections to other lines at times that suited his share dealings.
 He paid an associate to submit the construction bid to another company he controlled, Crédit Mobilier, manipulating the finances and government subsidies and making himself another fortune.
 Durant hired Dodge as chief engineer and Jack Casement as construction boss.

 In the East, the progress started in Omaha, Nebraska, by the Union Pacific Railroad which initially proceeded very quickly because of the open terrain of the Great Plains.
-This changed, however, as the work entered Indian-held lands, as the railroad was a violation of Native American treaties with the United States.
+This changed as the work entered Indian-held lands, because the railroad violated Native American treaties with the United States.
 War parties began to raid the moving labor camps that followed the progress of the line.
 Union Pacific responded by increasing security and hiring marksmen to kill American Bison, which were both a physical threat to trains and the primary food source for many of the Plains Indians.
 The Native Americans then began killing laborers when they realized that the so-called "Iron Horse" threatened their existence.
 Security measures were further strengthened, and progress on the railroad continued.

-Gen. William Tecumseh Sherman’s first postwar command (Military Division of the Mississippi) covered the territory west of the Mississippi and east of the Rocky Mountains, and his top priority was to protect the construction of the railroads.
-In 1867, he wrote to Gen. Ulysses S. Grant, “we are not going to let thieving, ragged Indians check and stop the progress” of the railroads.
+Gen. William Tecumseh Sherman's first postwar command (Military Division of the Mississippi) covered the territory west of the Mississippi and east of the Rocky Mountains, and his top priority was to protect the construction of the railroads.
+In 1867, he wrote to Gen. Ulysses S. Grant, "we are not going to let thieving, ragged Indians check and stop the progress" of the railroads.